How does one obtain the CFA charter as quickly as possible?

 - Use the End of Chapter (EOC) Questions as a topic grasp indicator – At the end of each chapter, the CFA curriculum has some questions for candidates to try out.
 These are usually slightly easier than exam questions, but nonetheless extremely useful to test your basic understanding of the material.
 Do them all, and more importantly record your score as a percentage, and jot that down in your study plan.
 That will be a useful indicator down the road to know which topics you’re strong or relatively weak in.

-- Learn from other candidates – Always good to check out what are the common patterns in past exams – the CFA Exam Insights book is good for this.
-The free Level I Commandments are pretty solid advice too.
+- Learn from other candidates – Always good to check out what are the common patterns in past exams.
+The free Level 1 Commandments are pretty solid advice too.

 - Master your calculator – whether it is BA II Plus or HP12C, make sure by the time exam time comes you’re comfortable, fast yet accurate with it.
 It’s worth checking out the BA II Plus and HP12C calculator tips to ensure you don’t miss anything out.
 Also, always clear your work before you begin a new calculation for a question.

 - Practice makes perfect – Given the multiple choice nature of Level 1, the more questions you can attempt the better to maximize learning.
 It is best to allow at least 1 month prior to exams to focus on this, as you will always discover new areas that you need more work on.
-Oh by the way, here are two free ones for you: Practice Test 1 & Practice Test 2.
+Oh by the way, here’s a free Level 1 practice exam for you.

 - Exam time management is key – Level 1 is about breadth and you need to be ruthless in time management (1.5 minute max per multiple-choice question), before you fall into this slippery slope and not be able to recover ground.
 Give yourself some time to mull over questions, but once times up, choose an answer and move on!
 There are no penalties for wrong answers, so guessing is better than leaving it blank.